 I found it so fascinating that I read them several pages aloud.
-Then, concerned that my fourteen-year-old brother might be wondering what kind of vacation this was, exactly, where he sits listening to his older sister read essays about condiments, I started to put the book away.
+Then concerned that my fourteen-year-old brother might be wondering what kind of vacation this was, exactly, where he sits listening to his older sister read essays about condiments, I started to put What the Dog Saw away.

 “No, no,” he protested.
 “Finish it!”

-And then after I’d read them the whole section, he borrowed the book and read quite a lot of it over the course of the weekend.
+And then after I’d read them the whole section, he borrowed What the Dog Saw and read quite a lot of it over the course of the weekend.

 It’s a really interesting book, is what I’m saying.

-I love Malcolm Gladwell, of course (I’ve now read all four of his books).
-So this book was not a hard sell for me.
+I love Malcolm Gladwell books, of course (I’ve now read all four).
+So What the Dog Saw was not a hard sell for me.
 Unlike his other books, though, that more or less follow a single theory, this is a collection of some of his essays written for The New Yorker.
 They are on all sorts of topics, some very broad, some extremely specific.